Practice with us

 We use Zoom meetings (https://zoom.us) for our virtual sessions.
 You can find our chant book and class materials here.

-We have taken precautions to make our meetings safe and welcoming.
-Most importantly, we do not provide the link to our meetings to the general public on our website.
-To receive the link to join our sessions, please register for any of them from the calendar.
 You can also sign up for our newsletter, which you can do at the bottom of this page – we send the link monthly to our subscribers.

 All times are Pacific Daylight Time.